 The decision in favor of Governor Cosby announced before a crowded court by Justices Philipse and De Lancey, did not meet with public approval.
 Chief Judge Lewis Morris dissented from the decision and in a written opinion, stated that the Supreme Court of Judicature did not have equity jurisdiction.
 Morris asserted that because the King of Great Britain could not create a court of equity without the consent of parliament, he could not delegate that power to a provincial governor.
 Morris's opinion traced the history of judicial power in the Province, and concluded that only the legislature could create courts and set limits on their jurisdiction.

 Governor Cosby demanded the written opinion from Morris.
-Morris complied, but also arranged to have the opinion printed and publicly distributed, accompanied by a letter in which he stated: "If judges are to be intimidated so as not to dare to give any opinion, but what is pleasing to the Governor, and agreeable to his private views, the people of this province who are very much concerned both with respect to their lives and fortunes in the freedom and independency of those who are to judge them, may possibly not think themselves so secure in either of them as the laws of his Majesty intended they should be" (look for a scan of Morris's dissent)
+Morris complied, but also arranged to have the opinion printed and publicly distributed, accompanied by a letter in which he stated: "If judges are to be intimidated so as not to dare to give any opinion, but what is pleasing to the Governor, and agreeable to his private views, the people of this province who are very much concerned both with respect to their lives and fortunes in the freedom and independency of those who are to judge them, may possibly not think themselves so secure in either of them as the laws of his Majesty intended they should be."

 Donald A. Ritchie.
 American Journalists: Getting the Story.
 New York (1997)